aufartirta/aufartirta.github.io/_posts/2025-01-26-getting-closer-to-agi.md

 But as AI advances, what does this mean for jobs?

-## AI and the Workforce: Should We Be Worried?
+### AI and the Workforce: Should We Be Worried?

 AI’s growing capabilities raise concerns about job displacement, especially in industries that rely on repetitive, rule-based tasks.
-However, history suggests that technology doesn’t just eliminate jobs—it transforms them.
+However, history suggests that technology doesn’t just eliminate jobs: it transforms them.

-AI will replace some jobs: Data entry, administrative tasks, and customer service roles could see major automation.New roles will emerge: AI trainers, system auditors, and AI ethics specialists are growing fields.Human involvement is still needed: AI requires oversight, and many roles involving creativity, emotional intelligence, and complex decision-making remain safe.
+I personally think there are some jobs that AI will replace, while at the same time, new roles around this technology will emerge.
+Despite the advancement, human involvement in AI technology is still needed.
 Instead of completely replacing the workforce, AI is likely to shift work toward more specialized, high-value tasks, creating new opportunities while automating redundant ones.

-Read more about how AI is reshaping jobs and industries [here]()
+I will elaborate more about what I think would happen to 'repititive jobs' in the age of AI [here]().

 ## Final Thoughts